PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/README.md

 ![plot](./diagrams_svg/lang1_WEIGHTS100_Xu_Xu_ex_Python.svg)

-This is a spin-off project from this one: https://github.com/PLC-Programmer/knapsack_Axiotis-Tzamos, where only Algo 3 is used here: https://github.com/PLC-Programmer/knapsack_Axiotis-Tzamos#algo-3----15-winner-dp-top-down
+This project is a spin-off from this project: https://github.com/PLC-Programmer/knapsack_Axiotis-Tzamos, where only Algo 3 is used here: https://github.com/PLC-Programmer/knapsack_Axiotis-Tzamos#algo-3----15-winner-dp-top-down

 ## The odd case of the implementation with C++